shalligoel/dress4win/README.md

 # Dress4Win

 ## Phase -1:
+### Create a custom VPC with three subnets - USA - us-central1, Europe - London and Asia - singapore .
+Create appropriate firewalls.

-### Launching one server for database and application
+### Launching one server for database and application in custom VPC
 Launching Compute Engine Instance
 1. Provision a Google Compute Engine (GCE)
 2. SSH into the server.